mashazyu/news-aggregator/README.md

 ## Current Status

-This project is actively under development.
-Regular updates and improvements are being made to enhance functionality and user experience.
+This project is under development.
+Updates and improvements are being made to enhance functionality and user experience.

 ## Setup